apester-dev/ios-sdk/Readme.md

 }
 ```

-6 - setup the `StoryWebView` in your  `StripStoryViewController`.
+6 - Create a  `StripStoryViewController` class, so the Apester selected Unit can be displayed.
 ```
 class StripStoryViewController: UIViewController {
-  var webView: WKWebView = APEStripService.shared.storyWebView
+  var webView: WKWebView!

   override func viewDidLoad() {
     super.viewDidLoad()